JoshuaWise/jellypromise/README.md

 If `prefix` is provided, it will be prepended to the logged `value`, separated by a space character.

+### .inspect() -> *object*

+Returns an object that describes the current state of the promise.
+The returned object is not live, and will not update over time—it is just a snapshot.

+If the promise is:
+ - pending, the descriptor will be `{ state: 'pending' }`
+ - fulfilled, the descriptor will be `{ state: 'fulfilled', value: <fulfillmentValue> }`
+ - rejected, the descriptor will be `{ state: 'rejected', reason: <rejectionReason> }`

+In Nodejs, you will always see this descriptor object when passing a `jellypromise` Promise to `console.log()`.

 ### .filter(*callback*, [*thisArg*]) -> *promise*

 Used on a promise whose value is (or will be) an iterable object of promises or values (or a mix thereof).
 This method returns a new promise that will be fulfilled with an array of the values that pass the filter function `callback`.
 Promises returned by `callback` are awaited for (i.e., the promise returned by this method won't fulfill until all mapped promises have fulfilled as well).